 That is what stage six looks like at full volume.
 The members are part of the choreography.

-The same six stages actually get walked very differently by different communities.
+The framework isn't a recipe.
+The same six stages get walked very differently by different communities.
 To prove that, here are three contemporary metal bands that all built large fan communities, each on a different lever:

 All three communities work.
 All three are large.
 All three would tell you their move is the right one.